bcaverly/HelloWorld/README.md

 # HelloWorld

-This is s really stupidly simple and useless readme file.
+This is a really stupidly simple and useless readme file.